Truncation of Einstein equations through Gravitational Foliation: Spherical symmetry examples

-Thus we find that the hypersurface $r=M$ of an $\left(3+1\right)D$ extremal black hole can be regarded as a $\left(2+1\right)D$ gravitational theory.
-The renormalized quantum gravity theory which can be derived in this hypersurface can serve as the surface term ``initial\textquotedbl{} condition for the field equations of the expected renormalized quantum gravity theory in the$(3+1)D$.

-\subsection{Second example: toy model.}
+\subsection{Second example: toy model}

-It turns out the extremal black hole is not that unique.
-One can find more examples of gravitational foliation that lead to an effectively $\left(2+1\right)D$ theory from the point of view of the Einstein equations.
+It turns out that although the extremal black hole is not a good candidate for our suggestion, one can find examples of gravitational foliation that lead to an effectively $\left(2+1\right)D$ theory from the point of view of the Einstein equations.
 For example we consider the metric